Zamiell/racing-plus/docs/race-formats.md

 - Birthright is removed from all pools if the starting character is Cain (since it changes floor-generation).
 - Birthright is removed from all pools if the starting character is The Lost (since it changes pools and causes Judas' Shadow to be removed).
 - Cain's Eye is removed from the trinket pool (since it is useless if you already have the Compass).
+- Silver Dollar, Bloody Crown, Telescope Lens, Holy Crown, and Wicked Crown are removed from the trinket pool (since they change floor-generation).
+- Dice Bag is removed from the trinket pool (since it is not seeded properly).
+- Modeling Clay is removed from the trinket pool (since it causes items to be erroneously removed from pools).
 - Daemon's Tail, Child's Heart, Rusted Key, Match Stick, Lucky Toe, Safety Cap, Ace of Spades, Watch Battery, and Nuh Uh! are removed from the trinket pool (since they change drop-generation).
-- Silver Dollar, Bloody Crown, Telescope Lens, Holy Crown, and Wicked Crown are removed from the trinket pool (since they change floor-generation).

 #### Other Specific Technical Changes